clinical-meteor/cookbook/cookbook/punctuation.md

 ## Grammar

 **Semicolons**
 For those people new to Javascript and coming from other languages, lets talk grammar for a moment.
 Specifically, lets talk about semicolons.
 Now, technically speaking, the Javascript ECMA5 specifications state that semicolons are optional.
 However, in practice, there are two important steps in the Meteor code deployment process where semicolons come into play.
-The first is Meteor's bundling and minification process, and the second is the V8 javascript runtime interpreter.
-Both of these technologies will parse your javascript.
+The first is Meteor's bundling and minification process, and the second is the V8 Javascript runtime interpreter.
+Both of these technologies will parse your Javascript.
 One is attempting to optimize it; the other is attempting to run it.
-In both processes, they need to parse the javascript, and determine where the end of each statement is.
+In both processes, they need to parse the Javascript, and determine where the end of each statement is.

 ````js
 //example without semicolon